jecksolovyev/io.centredo.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/templateList/templateManagement/documentManagementOnTemplate/structuredDocument/fields/dictionary/dictionary.rst

 5. Select a role from "Role name" menu which will be filling this field.

-6. Fill the "Placeholder" attribute for this field (not mandatory, if you won't fill this field, name will be used as placeholder).
+6. Fill the "Placeholder" attribute for this field (not mandatory, if you don't fill this field, name will be used as placeholder).

 7. Select "Optional" attribute status for this field.
 If it is enabled value in the field can be left empty.